ucla-cdl/planet-lang/README.md

 # PLanet
 Welcome to the PLanet repository.
-PLanet is a high-level, declaritive programming language to help researchers author verifiable experimental designs.
+PLanet is a high-level, declarative programming language to help researchers author verifiable experimental designs.
+(For more information, see our technical paper: **[PLanet: Formalizing Experimental Design](https://arxiv.org/abs/2505.09094)**).

 To set up the environment, install the requirements using `pip3 install -r requirements.txt`.
 Source files are located in `src/lib`.
 Example programs are